fe-data/fe-docs/docs/advanced/security.rst

    RewriteCond %{HTTPS} off
    RewriteRule ^(.*)$ https://%{HTTP_HOST}%{REQUEST_URI} [L,R=301]

-Add you domain to the Strict-Transport-Security preload list.
+Add your domain to the Strict-Transport-Security preload list.
 Goto `https://hstspreload.org/ <https://hstspreload.org/>`_ Only do this if you are absolutely sure.
 Adding your domain to the list is a simple step.
 Taking it off the list is painful and slow.
 Before you add your domain to the list, add the next snippet to your ``.htaccess`` file.

 .. code-block:: apache